Cosmian/cloudproof_rust/README.md

 The FPE implementation follows NIST specifications for FF1 (found in the [NIST SP 800-38G specification](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-38G.pdf#page=19&zoom=100,0,0)).

-The code is based on the cosmian_fpe directory found on [GitHub](https://github.com/Cosmian/cosmian_fpe), which is based on str4d/fpe.
+The code is based on the `cosmian_fpe` directory found on [GitHub](https://github.com/Cosmian/cosmian_fpe), which is based on `str4d/fpe`.
 The number of Feistel rounds has been increased to 18 following the recommendations of this [cryptanalysis paper](https://eprint.iacr.org/2020/1311.pdf).

 The implementation also enforces the requirement that `radix^min_len > 1_000_000`.
 For the `Alphabet` and `Integer` FPE facilities, this requirement is met with the following parameters: